Hifeoluwa14/Python-Coding/Customer Order/README.md

 # Customer Order
 ## Problem Statement
-Find the best-selling item for each month (no need to separate months by year).
-The best-selling item is determined by the highest total sales amount.
-Output the month, description of the item, and the total amount paid.
-The data is provided in a dataframe named online_retail.csv and it contains the following columns:
+Find the customer with the highest daily total order cost between 2019-02-01 to 2019-05-01.
+If customer had more than one order on a certain day, sum the order costs on daily basis.Output customer's first name, total cost of their items, and the date.

+For simplicity, you can assume that every first name in the dataset is unique.

+The data is provided in 2 dataframe named customers and orders.

+The customers dataframe contains the following columns:

 • invoiceno - invoice number for each purchase;